Cloud4Wi-Create/my-apps-tutorial/README.md

 There is more to the Navbar that is not mentioned in this tutorial, and if you would like to read more about the capabilities of the navbar, go to [link here].

+### Extra Points to Note
+* If you are using external resources for the pre-authentication phase (jQuery CDN, your app domain, etc.) then make sure you are also including them in your walled garden.
+Otherwise it will be blocked and your app will not work.